NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 - consumer NL-TEST-ADMIN-Offering:
 	- add one of type "consumerKey": "NL-TEST-ADMIN"
 	- duration: int for duration in minutes < to be decided > (see https://github.com/NetwerkExamineringDigitalisering/NED-OOAPI/issues/4)
-	- safety : array of safety measures : "Secured Computer", "Fixed Location", "Surveillance"
+	- safety : array of safety measures : "securedComputer", "fixedLocation", "surveillance"
 	- offeringState : we support "active", "canceled" (we expect this attribute to be moved to offering in the next version of the standard)
 	- locationCode : string to indicate test room/space  (for recognition, we will not use the location structure from OOAPI)